 Ignorance of the law is no defence

 BT has been fined £77,000 for sending nearly five million nuisance emails to customers without their permission.
 Gloucestershire Police fined £80,000 for sending bulk emails.
 The Bible Society fined £100,000, Yahoo fined £250,000, University of Greenwich fined £120,000, with more companies and organisations under investigation.
-This is against the law.
+Using customer data without permission is against the law.

 Every small or large business that holds details of customers or enquiries, has a duty to protect that data and ask permission to retain that information.
 Brexit and leaving the EU in 2019 will not change that fact.
 More information for small businesses.

 The law is very clear